marsdenmadoka/MovieApp/README.md

 MVVM allows for the separation of concern.
 The app has composable screen that communicates to ViewModel which in turn communicates to the usecase which communicates with Repository to get data.

+# What is Clean Architecture?

+A well planned architecture is extremely important for an app to scale and all architectures have one common goal- to manage complexity of your app.
+This isn't something to be worried about in smaller apps however it may prove very useful when working on apps with longer development lifecycle and a bigger team.
 ## Prerequisite.
  To run the application you'll need add your api key in gradle.properties file.
 Generate your api key by [creating](https://www.themoviedb.org/signup) an IMDB account and [generating](https://www.themoviedb.org/settings/api) an api key.